College of Arms

-Founded by royal charter in 1484 by King Richard III, the College is one of the few remaining official heraldic authorities in Europe.
-Within the United Kingdom, there are two such authorities, the Court of the Lord Lyon in Scotland and the College of Arms for the rest of the United Kingdom.
-The College has had its home in the City of London since its foundation, and has been at its present location, on Queen Victoria Street, since 1555.
-The College of Arms also undertakes and consults on the planning of many ceremonial occasions such as coronations, state funerals, the annual Garter Service and the State Opening of Parliament.
-Heralds of the College accompany the sovereign on many of these occasions.

-The College comprises thirteen officers or heralds: three Kings of Arms, six Heralds of Arms and four Pursuivants of Arms.
+King Richard III of England founded the College by royal charter in 1484.
+The College has been located in the City of London since its foundation, and has been at its present site on Queen Victoria Street since 1555.
+There are thirteen officers or heralds, who are appointed by the monarch: three Kings of Arms, six Heralds of Arms, and four Pursuivants of Arms.
 There are also seven officers extraordinary, who take part in ceremonial occasions but are not part of the College.
 The entire corporation is overseen by the Earl Marshal, a hereditary office always held by the Duke of Norfolk.